Skip to main content

 Unaided Work:

-Student by independently using literature and internet links: • carries out observation of child development and makes a presentation; • prepares a presentation about children activity scopes; • prepares abpresentation about types of paly and appropriate toys for different age stages; • carries out task about basic principles of positioning children with movement disorders.
+Student by independently using literature: • carries out observation of child development and makes a presentation; • prepares a presentation about children activity scopes; • prepares presentation about types of paly and appropriate toys for different age stages; • carries out task about basic principles of positioning children with movement disorders.

 Assessment Criteria: